andreaweb/andreaweb.github.io/README.md

 My Coding Portfolio.
 I'll update it with new projects and skills as I go.
-For now, all projects listed come from FreeCodeCamp.
+For now, all live listed projects come from FreeCodeCamp curriculum, but I'm also solving the front-end-challenges list, and those will be available in <a href="https://github.com/andreaweb/front-end-challenges">my own repository</a>.
 There are more in my codepen.io, but I'm being picky for this portfolio.

 As it is you don't *have to* use browser-sync, but as I add more stuff, it'll end up being mandatory.